Home Warranty Repair vs Replace: How Companies Decide What Happens

 What is the 50% rule in home warranty repair vs. replace decisions?

-The 50% rule is an industry guideline that says if the estimated repair cost exceeds 50% of what a comparable new item would cost to buy, the item should be replaced rather than repaired.
-Not every warranty company formally codifies this rule in their contracts, but technicians and claims adjusters widely use it as a benchmark.
-The threshold may tighten to 40% for appliances in the 5–8 year age range.
-Always check your specific contract language for how your provider defines its repair-vs.-replace criteria.
+The 50% rule is an industry rule of thumb (not a law) that says if the estimated repair cost exceeds 50% of what a comparable new item would cost, and the item is past half its expected lifespan, replacement is usually the smarter choice.
+Most warranty companies don't formally write this rule into their contracts, but adjusters and technicians widely use it as a benchmark.
+Some providers apply tighter thresholds around 40% for appliances 5 to 8 years old, while others use a "beyond economical repair" standard closer to 60%.
+Always check your specific contract for terms like "economically repairable" or "beyond repair."

 Can a home warranty company keep repairing my appliance instead of replacing it?

-Yes — and it's one of the most common consumer complaints in the industry.
-As long as a repair is technically feasible and cost-effective under contract terms, the company can continue authorizing fixes.
-Your best defense is thorough documentation.
-Keep records of every service visit, failure date, technician report, and communication.
-If the same issue recurs multiple times, you can build a case for replacement by demonstrating an ongoing pattern of failure.
-Learn how to appeal a denied claim using the same documentation strategy.
+Yes, and it's one of the most common consumer complaints in the industry.
+As long as a repair is technically feasible and cost-effective under contract terms, the company can continue authorizing fixes (and charge a new service fee each time).
+Your best defense is thorough documentation of every visit, failure date, and technician report.
+When calling in a repeat issue, use the word "recall" instead of opening a new claim, so the company treats it as a failure of the prior repair rather than a fresh incident.

 How do I document repeated failures to push for a replacement?

-Start a dedicated folder — digital or physical — and log every breakdown with the date, symptoms, and appliance details (make, model, serial number, age).
-Save every technician invoice, parts receipt, and service report.
-Record all phone calls with date, time, representative name, and a summary of what was discussed.
-Request everything in writing where possible.
-A clear, chronological paper trail showing the same issue failing repeatedly is your strongest argument when escalating a claim to a supervisor or filing a complaint with a state consumer protection agency.
+Start a dedicated folder (digital or physical) and log every breakdown with the date, symptoms, and appliance details (make, model, serial number, age).
+Save every technician invoice, parts receipt, and service report, and take time-stamped photos or videos of error codes, leaks, or visible damage.
+Record all phone calls with date, time, representative name, and a summary.
+If you disagree with the warranty contractor's conclusions, hire an independent licensed contractor for a written assessment recommending replacement.
+This paper trail is your strongest argument when escalating to a supervisor or filing complaints with your state insurance commissioner, Attorney General, or the BBB.

 What happens if my appliance replacement cost exceeds my policy cap?

 If the replacement cost exceeds your per-item coverage cap, you pay the difference out of pocket.
-For example, if your policy caps water heater replacement at $1,500 but the actual replacement costs $2,200, you owe $700.
-Some companies offer cash settlements based on their internal wholesale pricing, which is usually lower than retail.
-Before accepting any settlement, read our guide on the home warranty cash out option to understand whether you're being offered a fair amount and how to negotiate.
+For example, if a new HVAC system costs $9,000 but your policy caps coverage at $5,000, you owe $4,000 plus your service fee.
+Some companies offer cash settlements based on their internal wholesale pricing, which is typically lower than retail.
+Before accepting any settlement, review our cash buyout guide to understand whether the offer is fair.

 Does the age of an appliance affect whether a home warranty will replace it?

 Absolutely.
-Age is one of the three primary factors — alongside repair cost and parts availability — that influences the repair-vs.-replace decision.
+Age is one of the three primary factors (alongside repair cost and parts availability) that influences the repair vs. replace decision.
 Appliances under five years old are almost always repaired on the first major failure.
 Items between five and eight years old enter a gray zone where cost and condition determine the outcome.
-Appliances over eight to ten years old facing major failures are strong replacement candidates, especially when parts are scarce or when the item has already been repaired multiple times.
-For homes with older systems, check out our home warranty for old homes guide for coverage tips specific to aging appliances.
+Appliances over eight to ten years old facing major failures are strong replacement candidates, especially when parts are scarce.
+For homes with older systems, check out our home warranty for old homes guide for coverage tips.

 See what plans you qualify for in less than 2 minutes